kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - I don't remember him ever being at the conservatory.
 - I remember him [in my bed calling my name](../../timeline/2023/april.md#dreaming-of-the-trumpet-teacher) which I now believe was not a dream.
 - He was the man I saw in the banged up Peugeot on the 11th June 2023, [the day before my *funeral*](../../timeline/2023/june.md#sunday-11th-june) and [driving past me at the beach with the doctor in the passenger seat](../../timeline/2023/june.md#the-trumpet-teacher-and-the-doctor-joan-drive-past-me), and [driving Ana Requena's blue car slowly past me](../../timeline/2023/october.md#the-trumpet-teacher-drives-past-me-in-his-car).
-- He was also reminiscent of [Patricia Penny's husband](../../timeline/2021/december.md#christmas) and the [man who came out to terrorize me on Halloween](../../timeline/2023/october.md#halloween) but not exactly the same - those two men could well be the same man and related to this one.
+- He was also reminiscent of [Patricia Penny's husband](../../timeline/2021/december.md#christmas) and the [man who came out to terrorize me on Halloween](../../timeline/2023/october.md#halloween) but not exactly the same - those two men could well be related to this one.
 - He was in the bar with [Brian and Ugly in Amsterdam in 2001](../../timeline/2001-to-2010/2001.md#amsterdam).
 - This trumpet player, at the *funeral* of the young drugged-and-groomed girl behind him, looks like him and when I first saw this photo in June 2023 I recognized this man immediately as the trumpet teacher who had come to the conservatory to teach classes.